Aliases for KCNE3 Gene

 GeneCards Summary for KCNE3 Gene

 KCNE3 (Potassium Voltage-Gated Channel Subfamily E Regulatory Subunit 3) is a Protein Coding gene.
 Diseases associated with KCNE3 include Brugada Syndrome 6 and Brugada Syndrome.
-Among its related pathways are Cardiac conduction and Collagen chain trimerization.
+Among its related pathways are Collagen chain trimerization and Cardiac conduction.
 Gene Ontology (GO) annotations related to this gene include voltage-gated potassium channel activity and potassium channel regulator activity.
+An important paralog of this gene is KCNE5.

 Ancillary protein that assembles as a beta subunit with a voltage-gated potassium channel complex of pore-forming alpha subunits.
 Modulates the gating kinetics and enhances stability of the channel complex.
 Assembled with KCNB1 modulates the gating characteristics of the delayed rectifier voltage-dependent potassium channel KCNB1 (PubMed:12954870).
 Associated with KCNC4/Kv3.4 is proposed to form the subthreshold voltage-gated potassium channel in skeletal muscle and to establish the resting membrane potential (RMP) in muscle cells.
 Associated with KCNQ1/KCLQT1 may form the intestinal cAMP-stimulated potassium channel involved in chloride secretion that produces a current with nearly instantaneous activation with a linear current-voltage relationship.